TulipaEnergy/TulipaEnergyModel.jl/README.dev.md

 main branch using "Squash and Merge".
 You can also delete the branch that originated the pull request by clicking the button that appears after the merge.
 For branches that were pushed to the main repo, it is recommended that you do so.

-## GitHub Rules of Engagement

-- Assign only yourself to issues.
-- Assign yourself to issues you **want** to address.
-Consider if you will be able to work on it in the near future — if not, consider leaving it available for someone else to address.
-- Set the issue Status to "In Progress" when you have started working on it.
-  - Creating a pull request for an issue (even if only a draft) will automatically set an issue as 'In Progress.'
-A good habit is creating a *draft* pull request early, to take advantage of this automation and get feedback early.
-- When finalizing a pull request, set the Status to "Ready for Review" — if someone specific **needs** to review it, you can assign them as the reviewer.
-- Once Issues have been addressed by merged PRs, they will automatically move to Done.
-- If you want to discuss an issue at the next group meeting, mark it with the "question" label.
-- Issues without updates for 60 days (and PRs without updates in 30 days) will be labelled as "stale" and filtered out of view.
-There is a Stale project board to view and revive these.

 ## Performance Considerations